rock-gui/gui-osgviz-osgviz/README.md

 ### Extension Modules

 Modules are extensions to osgviz that are hold by the main class as singleton.

-These modules do not need to have any dependency to osgviz.
+These modules do not need to have any dependency to osgviz itself.

 To create a custom module, you just have to write a c++ class, that has a constructor similar to a main function: